Sebagabones/CITS3007Project/README.md

   it with npm - if you have a other prefered node package manager thats chill, just add any files it creates to `.gitignore`
 - anyway, markdown is future issue, mostly here as an FYI
+- Also, unlike C formatting, you can merge even if markdown linting fails